Chucklemunch/PathologyProject/README.md

 - Fine tune separate model for each organ in BreakHis?
 - Distributed training on AWS GPUs

-### Model Analyses
-- Try to replicate performance on BreakHis dataset found in paper
-- Fine-tune on BreakHis to try to improve performance on specific organs or cancer types (TBD)
-- Try fine-tuning and/or evaluating on magnifications not used during pre-training (100x, 400x)

 ### AWS EC2 Setup
 - AMI: Deep Learning OSS Nvidia Driver AMI GPU Pytorch 2.8 (Ubuntu 24.04)
 - Instance Type: g4dn.xlarge (single GPU)